timothyleong97/AY20-21-Semester-2/UCV2207/Week 1/Reading - The invention of heritage/QEC summary of the invention of heritage.md

 ___

-Why does culture not appear to be changing right now?  - Mark fisher - title is capital’s realism?
+Why does culture not appear to be changing right now?  - Mark fisher - title is capitalist realism?

 popular culture seems to be stagnating